Reader Pablo asked and/or humblebragged the following over in the “Ask Lucky” forum:

 In short, as Pablo pointed out, there are two ways to get MQMs on Delta:

-- The Delta Reserve Credit Card from American Express, which gives you up to 30,000 MQMs each year if you hit certain spending thresholds (15,000 MQMs at the first $30,000 and an additional 15,000 MQMs at the second $30,000).
+- The Delta SkyMiles® Reserve American Express Card, which gives you the opportunity to spend on your credit card to earn MQMs.
 This is huge, and by far the most generous non-butt-in-seat way to get elite qualifying miles on any domestic airline.

 Point #2, of course, is obvious, but the key here is maximizing your MQMs based on routing, fare class and fare price, which I think was Pablo’s key point.